Mike Pence leaves football game after players kneel during national anthem

-"I left today's Colts game because @POTUS and I will not dignify any event that disrespects our soldiers, our Flag, or our National Anthem," Pence wrote in a tweet.
+"I left today's Colts game because @POTUS and I will not dignify any event that disrespects our soldiers, our Flag, or our National Anthem," Pence, the former Indiana governor, wrote in a tweet.

+"At a time when so many Americans are inspiring our nation with their courage, resolve, and resilience, now, more than ever, we should rally around our Flag and everything that unites us.

+"While everyone is entitled to their own opinions, I don’t think it’s too much to ask NFL players to respect the Flag and our National Anthem.
+I stand with President Trump, I stand with our soldiers, and I will always stand for our Flag and our National Anthem," wrote Pence.

+President Trump has called on NFL owners to fire players who don't stand for the anthem and urged fans to boycott games in a series of tweets after he first criticized the demonstrations during a Sept.
+22 rally in Alabama.
+White House officials have viewed it as a winning issue for the president, who has sought to remain closely connected to his working-class base of Midwestern voters who helped elect him.

-At least 15 players from the 49ers were seen kneeling during the anthem.
+Trump wrote that he requested Pence leave if any players kneeled.
+At least 15 players from the 49ers did so.
 Colts players stood arm-in-arm.

-Pence has followed President Trump's lead by criticizing players who do not stand for the anthem.
+I asked @VP Pence to leave stadium if any players kneeled, disrespecting our country.
+I am proud of him and @SecondLady Karen. — Donald J. Trump (@realDonaldTrump) October 8, 2017

+49ers safety Eric Reid says he believes Pence leaving was a public relations stunt and that he intended to leave knowing there likely would be 49ers players kneeling.

 Last week approximately 30 players from the 49ers kneeled in their first game since Trump called for players who protest to be fired.
 Former 49ers quarterback Colin Kaepernick sparked the protests last year when he chose not to stand last year to speak out against racial inequality and police brutality.